-- 1. Unless otherwise provided by the TSO, each significant grid user which is a power generating facility owner of type B, C or D power generating module shall provide the TSO, in real-time, at least the following data: - (a) position of the circuit breakers at the connection point or another point of interaction agreed with the TSO; - (b) active and reactive power at the connection point or another point of interaction agreed with the TSO; and - (c) in the case of power generating facility with consumption other than auxiliary consumption net active and reactive power. - 2.
-Unless otherwise provided by the TSO, each HVDC system or AC interconnector owner shall provide, in real-time, at least the following data regarding the connection point of the HVDC system or AC interconnector to the TSOs: - (a) position of the circuit breakers;

-- (b) operational status; and - (c) active and reactive power.
+- 1. Each significant grid user which is a power generating facility owner of type B, C or D power generating module shall provide the TSO, in real-time, at least the following data: - (a) position of the circuit breakers at the connection point or another point of interaction agreed with the TSO; - (b) active and reactive power at the connection point or another point of interaction agreed with the TSO; and - (c) in the case of power generating facility with consumption other than auxiliary consumption net active and reactive power. - 2.
+Each HVDC system or AC interconnector owner shall provide, in real-time, at least the following data regarding the connection point of the HVDC system or AC interconnector to the TSOs: - (a) position of the circuit breakers; - (b) operational status; and - (c) active and reactive power.

-Data exchange between TSOs, DSOs and distribution-connected power generating modules
+Data exchange between TSOs, DSOs and distribution connected power generating modules